 Disc Golf Valley Longest Drive Record

-The longest drive in Disc Golf Valley stands at 1411 feet, it was thrown on the Lost Island 8th hole.
-Crushed!
+The longest drive in Disc Golf Valley stands at 2844 feet/867 meters, it was thrown on the Northern Lights course 3rd hole by Johnny Ringo McGreavy.

 How to sell discs in Disc Golf Valley?